zcash/zips/drafts/zip-daira-mempool-limitation.rst

 (0.0001 ZEC) value, but since there is no further benefit to increasing the fee above the standard value, it creates no pressure toward escalating fees.
-For transactions up to 4000 bytes, this penalty makes a transaction that pays less than the standard fee value five times as likely to be chosen for eviction.
+For transactions up to 4000 bytes, this penalty makes a transaction that pays less than the standard fee value five times as likely to be chosen for eviction (because 4000 + 16000 = 20000 = 4000 \* 5).

 The fee penalty is not included in the cost that determines whether the mempool is considered full.
 This ensures that a DoS attacker does not have an incentive